sotomaque/emoji-map-admin/README.md

 | `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY` | Clerk publishable key |
 | `CLERK_SECRET_KEY` | Clerk secret key |
 | `CLERK_EMOJIMAP_ORG_ID` | ID of the EmojiMap organization in Clerk |

+## UI Components

+The application features a cyberpunk-themed UI with custom components:

+### Cyberpunk Elements

+- **CyberpunkParticles**: Interactive canvas-based particle system that creates a network of connected nodes
+- **Animated Backgrounds**: Gradient backgrounds with grid overlays and scanline effects
+- **Glowing Elements**: Buttons and UI components with glow effects that respond to user interaction
+- **Responsive Design**: All cyberpunk elements are optimized for both light and dark modes

+### Custom Components

+- **CyberpunkButton**: Gradient-filled buttons with hover effects and optional glow
+- **BlurLogo**: Special logo component for the unauthorized page with blur effects
+- **Animated Header**: Header with subtle animations and theme-aware styling

 ## Testing